cdk-patterns/serverless/the-lambda-trilogy/typescript/README.md

 ## There's A Lot Of Code Here, What Should I Actually Look At?

 There are 3 distinct CDK stacks in this project which are all instantiated in the [bin file](bin/the-lambda-trilogy.ts).
+When CDK deploys this application you should see 3 different cloudformation stacks and if you update the code in one but not the other 2 you should see CDK only deploy the one you changed.
+This is a pretty cool, advanced feature of AWS CDK.

 ![bin file](img/bin.png)